Skordio/CSCI539-1-MazeSolver/ideas.md

 the base amount of fun will be determined by length of path, and the final score will be slightly influenced by these two extra factors

-5 - should only be reachable when having max length and both of these extra factors 4 - reachable by max length and one of the two factors 3 - reachable just by going maxish length
+4 - should only be reachable when having max length and numbers reachable first that aren't one and one of these extra factors
-2 - reachable at 2/3 of max length
+3 - reachable by max length and having numbers reachable first that aren't one 2 - reachable at max length
-1 - reachable at 1/3 of max length
+1 - reachable at 1/2 of max length

 max length for 20x20 - 50%